-(iii) Friends of Vancouver Foundation:
+- (d) Controlled entities (continued): - (iii) Friends of Vancouver Foundation:

-On May 11, 2009, Friends of Vancouver Foundation was incorporated as a non-profit organization in the State of Washington to operate exclusively for the benefit of or to carry out the purposes of Vancouver Foundation.
-Friends of Vancouver Foundation is controlled by the Foundation through its ability to appoint the Board of Directors.
-The Friends of Vancouver Foundation was created to facilitate US dollar contributions from donors and issue US tax receipts.
+On May 11, 2009, Friends of Vancouver Foundation ("Friends") was incorporated as a non-profit organization in the State of Washington to operate exclusively for the benefit of or to carry out the purposes of Vancouver Foundation, to facilitate US dollar contributions from donors and to issue US tax receipts.
+Friends is controlled by the Foundation through its ability to appoint the Board of Directors.

-The financial statements of Friends of Vancouver Foundation are not consolidated in the financial statements of the Foundation.
-The balances and transactions of Friends of Vancouver Foundation during 2015 and 2014 were not significant.
-Summary financial statements of Friends of Vancouver Foundation have not been included in these notes.
+The financial statements of Friends are not consolidated in the financial statements of the Foundation.
+The balances and transactions of Friends during 2016 and 2015 were not significant.
+Summary financial statements of Friends have not been included in these notes.